A Volunteer's Story

 “Make sure he’s coming back!”
 Terry responds, the two laughing like old friends.

-One of the newest programs at LifePath (formerly Franklin County Home Care Corporation), Rides for Health matches volunteer drivers with home care clients in need of a ride to places like their doctor’s office or pharmacy.
+One of the newest programs at LifePath (formerly Franklin County Home Care), Rides for Health matches volunteer drivers with home care clients in need of a ride to places like their doctor’s office or pharmacy.

 “Oh, I think it’s great,” says Terry.
 “I don’t have a ride to go anywhere.
 It gets me where I need to go, when I need to go.”